kolahimself/voice-thenticate/README.md

 -  Under `Set Up Your Voice ID`, record a short sample of your voice.
 - Under `Verify Your Voice ID`, record another voice sample.

-The app will verify your voice and display the result (success or failure).
+The app will verify your voice and redirect to https://vtrenderer.github.io/ upon success.

 Note that this is a basic demonstration and may not be suitable for high-security applications.